 Termination of employment calls for decision making with respect to whether one wants to leave money in their plan, rollover to a new employment plan, withdraw balance, or rollover to a new IRA.

 It may be advisable to keep money in a plan if the plan has low fees or more investment options.
 Many people also choose to move the balance to a new employer’s plan later on.
 An employer may require an employee to move the balance if it is less than $5,000.

 Rolling over to a new employer allows one to move their balance from an old plan to a new plan.
 It can be beneficial to rollover to a new employer if it offers better investment options than older plans.
 In certain cases, consolidation of savings into one plan may give an added advantage.

-It is possible to make a request for a lump-sum distribution after termination of employment.
-One of the consequences of such a withdrawal is payment of income tax.
+It is possible to make a request for a lump-sum distribution after the termination of employment.
+One of the consequences of such a withdrawal is the payment of income tax.
 The tax is on previously untaxed amounts received.
-Additional 10% early distribution tax may also need to be paid for those who are not over 55.
+An additional 10% early distribution tax may also need to be paid for those who are not over 55.

 Coronavirus Woes and Retirement Planning

 Pressure on the economy is compounding as a result of the Coronavirus outbreak.
 Thus, a growing number of economists have expressed their belief that a recession will take place.
 In a recession, job losses and great uncertainty cause much confusion which can lead to the wrong financial decisions.

 Households should refrain from adding more years to their mortgage if they are refinancing.
 The loss of a job during a recession can lead to more pressure for those who have more years on their mortgage.
 In such situations, a lot of people are tempted to sell stocks and other assets to pay off their mortgage.